 If you are an international student, certain employment restrictions apply depending on the type of visa you have.
 About working in the UK.

 Find work with the Jobshop

-If you’re interested in finding work, you can sign up to the Jobshop on the fourth floor of the Students’ Union when you arrive, provided you bring your passport and national insurance number.
+If you’re interested in finding work, you can sign up to the Jobshop on the second floor of the Students’ Union when you arrive.
+You will need to provide your passport and national insurance number.

 Choosing a job you’re interested in will make working far less of a chore.

 You can apply for internships or work experience which may be more relevant to your degree discipline and allow you to network.
 Internships often act as a great introduction to students’ future careers.

 If you need any help applying to jobs, creating a CV or discussing your future career, you can contact the Careers and Employability Service at the Student Support Centre at 50 Park Place: